Are cordless phones safer than mobile phones?

 Mobile phones are designed to be away from their charging station for hours every day.
 They therefore have to conserve their battery more than a cordless phone needs to.

 Mobile phones must be able to “talk” to a tower more than ten miles (16 kilometers) away, so they are able to radiate much stronger than a cordless phone (up to about 20 times stronger).
 However, most of the time there is a base station much closer.
 To conserve the battery, a mobile phone will limit its transmission power to what is needed.
-If the tower is close, the mobile phone may not radiate much more than a cordless phone.
+If the tower is close, the mobile phone may not radiate much more than a cordless phone when there is an active call.

-Also to conserve the battery, and to limit congestion on the tower, a mobile phone doesn’t “talk” to the tower (base station) more than strictly needed.
+Also to conserve the battery, and to limit congestion on the tower, a mobile phone doesn’t “talk” to the tower (base station) more than strictly needed, when there is no active call.

 In our tests, we found that basic (non-smart) mobile phones waited at least 10 minutes between each time they checked in with the base station.
 The rest of the time they just listened for an incoming call or text message.